alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 * `FlatMap` commits to dependent sequential composition.
 * `TraverseSequential` commits to one-at-a-time traversal.
 * A retry combinator could commit to repeating a particular operation.
-* An external resilience pipeline could provide retries, timeouts, circuit breaking, or rate limiting. ([Microsoft Learn][3])
+* An external resilience pipeline could provide retries, timeouts, circuit breaking, or rate limiting.
 * Resource lifetime must still be handled with a construct such as `using`, `await using`, or an equivalent bracket operation.
-C#'s `using` statement guarantees disposal even when an exception leaves the block. ([Microsoft Learn][6])
+C#'s `using` statement guarantees disposal even when an exception leaves the block.

 A richer effect system could preserve an inspectable description of individual operations and use a programmable interpreter or runtime.
 This toy implementation erases the composed structure into nested delegates, so `Run()` is only a runner.